Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks

-Given the development of progressive learning techniques~\cite{su2003relevance}, at present, the research focus of machine learning has shifted from ``learning being the purpose'' to ``learning being the method''.
-Specifically, machine learning algorithms no longer blindly pursue to imitate the learning capability of human beings, instead they focus more on the task-oriented intelligent data-driven analysis.
-Nowadays, thanks to the abundance of raw data and to the frequent interaction between exploration and exploitation, machine learning algorithms have prospered in the fields of computer vision, data mining, intelligent control, etc. NGWNs aim for providing ubiquitous information services for users in a variety of scenarios.
+Given the development of progressive learning techniques~\cite{su2003relevance}, at present, the research focus of ML has shifted from ``learning being the purpose'' to ``learning being the method''.
+Specifically, ML algorithms no longer blindly pursue to imitate the learning capability of human beings, instead they focus more on the task-oriented intelligent data-driven analysis.
+Nowadays, thanks to the abundance of raw data and to the frequent interaction between exploration and exploitation, ML algorithms have prospered in the fields of computer vision, data mining, intelligent control, etc. Future wireless networks aim for providing ubiquitous information services for users in a variety of scenarios.
 However, the rapid growth in the number of users and the resulted explosive growth of tele-traffic data pushes the limits of network-capacity.
-As a remedy, machine learning aided network management and control can be viewed as a corner stone of NGWNs in view of their limited power, spectrum and cost.
+As a remedy, ML aided network management and control can be viewed as a corner stone of future wireless networks in view of their limited power, spectrum and cost.